aemrecekci/aemrecekci/README.md

 # Hi, I'm Ahmet Emre Çekçi 👋

-Electronic and Communications Engineering student at Politecnico di Torino
+Electronic and Communications Engineering student at Politecnico di Torino 🇮🇹

 Founder & Team Lead at **DEE Dynamics**

+Building intelligent systems through embedded engineering and AI.

 ---

 ## About Me

-I'm passionate about designing intelligent systems that combine embedded electronics with artificial intelligence.
+I'm passionate about developing intelligent systems at the intersection of embedded electronics and artificial intelligence.

 My interests include: